Wilson194/OrodaelTurrim/docs/source/gui.rst

     :align: middle

 For the development purpose game is fully controllable from GUI application.
 You can start the application from the root directory

 .. code-block:: python

-    python -m OrodaelTurrim
+    python OrodaelTurrim

 This command should open game main window and the game should be initialized.

 .. image:: _static/ui/main_ui.PNG

 Main windows is divided to two parts, `Map widget` with the game map and `Tab widget` with all control and information panels.
 You can change the sizes of each parts with central slider.
 Or you can also hide one of the widgets by slide the widget to one side.

 Map widget
 -----------

 Map widget displaying current state of the game.
 You can select each tile on the map and on the ``Map info`` tab you can get information about that tile.

 On the bottom of the map, there are 4 map control buttons